 - increasing your protein % to at least 40% (by dialling back dietary fat and carbohydrates).

-Once they do this, most people find themselves fuller after each meal and able to reach their trigger two more times a day while still losing weight.
+Once they do this, most people find themselves fuller after each meal and able to reach their trigger twice a day while still losing weight.

 While using your blood glucose is the most powerful way to understand if you need to refuel, you may find testing becomes expensive, too painful, or hard to do consistently.
 If you find this is the case for you, there are several options:

 - Make sure you wait until you are hungry to test.
 Over the first week or so, you will get a feel for when your blood glucose is lower.
 After that, testing will become less of a novelty, and you will test less frequently.
-For example, if you’re only eating two or three times a day, you only need to be doing two or three tests.
+For example, if you’re eating only two or three times a day, you only need to do two or three tests.

 - On Day 10 of the Data-Driven Fasting 30-Day Challenge, we guide people to lock in their Main Meal (the meal you eat regardless of blood glucose) and treat other meals as discretionary based on their blood glucose.

-- If you typically have three or four meals per day and find your blood glucose elevated before eating one, skip that meal and don’t test until the next meal.
+- If you typically have three or four meals daily and find your blood glucose elevated before eating one, skip that meal and don’t test until the next meal.